baa151/Project_1/README.md

 ## Question Three: Do higher unemployment rates in 2021 in Florida compared to Alabama result in higher COVID-19 deaths?

 In this analysis, I aimed to investigate whether higher unemployment rates in Florida compared to Alabama in 2021 resulted in a greater number of COVID-19 deaths.
-I have collected COVID-19 death data and I noticed that both data are not normally distributed as shown below :
+The motivation behind this question stems from previous research that has showed that unemployment rates can lead to higher mortality from other diseases such as cardiovascular diseases.
+I have collected COVID-19 deaths data and I noticed that both data are not normally distributed as shown below :

 <p align="center">
 <img src="https://github.com/baa151/Project_1/assets/123330888/9a2315a4-97db-40fa-a4b8-a34a28627ddc" width="400" height="300" alt="Image 4">